abinjacob10/Integrating-STM32F407-with-Azure-IoT-Hub./README.md

       Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub
       Bus 001 Device 002: ID 04f2:b724 Chicony Electronics Co., Ltd Integrated Camera Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

+Executing dfu-util list command, does not show the dfu capable device.
+This is correct.
+STM board is no more in DFU mode, it is in FS mode.

+      dfu-util -l
+      dfu-util 0.9

+      Copyright 2005-2009 Weston Schmidt, Harald Welte and OpenMoko Inc.
+      Copyright 2010-2016 Tormod Volden and Stefan Schmidt This program is Free Software and has ABSOLUTELY NO WARRANTY Please report bugs to http://sourceforge.net/p/dfu-util/tickets/

+      dfu-util: Cannot open DFU device 04f2:b724